wp-plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 5. Example of the Custom Data Fields Panel.

 == Changelog ==

+= 1.2.1 =
+* Fixed bug that horked the query generator when no specific posts are selected
+* Renamed the url to array function to prevent JS namespace collisions

 = 1.2.0 =
 * Supports Custom Nav Menus as well as IntelliWidget menus